9th September 2015

 We may advise you to wear your last Invisalign aligner as a retainer throughout the day and night initially, or we may create a new retainer for you.
 Over time, we may suggest that you wear your retainer at night only, and you may eventually be able to drop your retainer wear to two or three times a week.
 Every case is unique so the advice we give you about wearing a retainer will reflect what we feel is best for you.

-If you are looking for clear braces in London and would like to know more about Invisalign and other orthodontic treatments as Crescent Lodge Dental Practice, call us on 020 7622 533 to book a consultation.
+If you are looking for clear braces in London and would like to know more about Invisalign and other orthodontic treatments at Crescent Lodge Dental Practice, call us on 020 7622 533 or visit our contact page to book a consultation.